Sandbox game: Influence on other genres

+Starting in the late 2000s, superhero games have also begun to incorporate sandbox elements.
+Unlike common sandbox games during that time, where players control a semi-grounded normal human, superhero sandbox games have premises that involved controlling superpowered beings in a large open-world environment.
+The first titles to utilize such premise were licensed superhero games such as Spider-Man 2 and Hulk: Ultimate Destruction.
+The release of the 2007 game Crackdown, redefined these gameplay elements by adding the ability to level up and earn new weapons and powers.
+The game would go on to influence similar sandbox games like the 2009 titles Infamous and Prototype.
+Infamous, in particular, added a morality system where the player can choose to be a superhero or a supervillain.
+Other established sandbox games such as Saints Row and Just Cause, also began to incorporate these gameplay in their recent titles.

 Criticism

 Sandbox design has been criticized for providing a lack of satisfying goals for players.
 According to Ernest Adams, "plunking the player down in a sandbox and saying, 'have fun' isn't good enough.
 Especially at the beginning of a game, the player should have a clear sense of what to do next and, in particular, why."
 Christopher Totten observes that "sandbox elements can be mistakenly taken as fair replacements of narrative content; indeed, many games have missed their potential because they imagined that free-play would compensate for a lack of narrative.
 But even for our idealized child, playing around in a physical sandbox gets old pretty quick."
 Critics point to repetitive in-game tasks, arguing that an "overabundance of mundane events can get in the way of enjoying the sandbox."
 GameDeveloper.com notes that the quality of sandbox gameplay varies because "the great risk of the sandbox is that it can be boring."
 This is because "sand by itself is not much fun.
 Automated, complex, and perhaps most of all, directed responsiveness is essential to sandbox play, and the more complex and responsive the world, the more interesting the sandbox."